 Anabella works with artisans in search of new possibilities has a deep knowledge of the different native materials of Venezuela and looks for new ways to revive them into unique textures and fabrics.
 She understands the economic importance of craftsmanship for small communities, the strength they have as an expression in our culture and the nobility of materials.

 With each of her designs, you discover a playful world full of mixtures, contrasts and rhythms.
 Her creations come straight from the heart, expressing essential emotions and feelings to create happy moments of life enjoyment.
-She focus on handmade, unique designs, which won her several international awards and the respect throughout the design industry.
+She focus on handmade, unique designs, which won her international awards and the respect throughout the design industry.

 • NEW TERRITORIES, Amparo Museum / Puebla, México 2016.